 It depends how well the woman responds to the follicle stimulation drugs.
-Good numbers from healthy responsive women would range between 12-18 eggs.
+Good numbers from healthy responsive women would range from 12-18 eggs.
 Remember, she has hundreds of thousands of ovarian follicles left to make eggs.
 The fertility doctor will then fertilize these eggs to make embryos.
 Only a percentage of these extracted eggs will fertilize optimally and then be implanted in the woman’s uterus with the hopes to become the future child or children.

 Are there any risks?

-With any medical procedure or the use of medicinal drugs there is always a risk.
+With any medical procedure or the use of medicinal drugs, there is always a risk.
 It is very important that you discuss egg donation with a licensed medical professional who specializes in egg donation and can explain all the potential risks with you.
 If you decide to undergo the medical procedure for donating your egg, you should do so with extreme caution and have assessed all the facts and risks beforehand.
 Since Fertility Bridges is not a medical establishment we can not provide medical advice nor outline the risks in an accurate way.

 What is required of the egg donors you choose?

 Egg donor candidate should ideally be between 21-28 years old and be college educated.
 They should be in an excellent health and have no history of health problems that need recurring treatment.
-They should be non-smokers, drink rarely, and not be at very stressful times of her lives because they may not respond well to the egg stimulation.
+They should be non-smokers, drink rarely, and not be at very stressful times in her lives because they may not respond well to the egg stimulation.

-Ideally egg donor candidate should be able to exhibit a high level of intelligence, whether it is from an IQ test, an SAT score or college grades.
+Ideally, egg donor candidate should be able to exhibit a high level of intelligence, whether it is from an IQ test, an SAT score or college grades.